BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 While you can add these sensors to [energy dashboard](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/), because Octopus doesn't provide live consumption data, it will be off by a day.

 Please note, that it's not possible to include current consumption sensors.
 This is due to Octopus Energy only providing data up to the previous day.

+#### Saving Sessions

+To support Octopus Energy's [saving sessions](https://octopus.energy/saving-sessions/), the following entities are available

+* `octopus_energy_saving_session_points` - Supplies the points earned through the saving sessions
+* `octopus_energy_saving_sessions` - Binary sensor to indicate if a saving session that the account has joined is active.
+Also supplies the list of joined events including future events.

 ### Target Rates